dotnet/docfx/Documentation/tutorial/walkthrough/walkthrough_generate_pdf.md

 Step1.
 Add a toc.yml specific for PDF
 ---------------------------
-Current design is that each TOC file generates a corresponding PDF file, TOC is also used as the cover page of the PDF, so we create a `toc.yml` file specific for PDF under a new folder `pdf`, using [TOC Include](http://dotnet.github.io/docfx/tutorial/intro_toc.html?q=toc%20inclu#link-to-another-toc-file) to include content from other TOC files.
+Current design is that each TOC file generates a corresponding PDF file, TOC is also used as the table of contents page of the PDF, so we create a `toc.yml` file specific for PDF under a new folder `pdf`, using [TOC Include](http://dotnet.github.io/docfx/tutorial/intro_toc.html?q=toc%20inclu#link-to-another-toc-file) to include content from other TOC files.
 ```yml
 - name: Articles
   href: ../articles/toc.yml